systeminit/si/app/docs/src/reference/schema.md

 # Schema Reference

-A Schema is code which defines a [component](./components.md).
+A Schema is code that defines a [component](./components.md).

 Schemas are defined as TypeScript functions that use the [AssetBuilder API](/reference/typescript/asset_builder/README).
-This document augments the API documentation by laying out practical examples of each option, and briefly explaining what they do.
+This document augments the API documentation by laying out practical examples of each option and briefly explaining what they do.

 ## Schema Basics